WannesFransen1994/3D_Bin_Packaging/README.md

 Flaws:

-	1. Right now, we only allow 2 hard-coded containers.
-We could make an admin panel to manage containers, but the algorithm we currently use to have the best container setup, only allows 2 types.
+	1. Right now, we only allow 2 boxes passed through parameters.

 Bugs:

-	1. Copying a Box containing items, copies the items in random order... which results in floating objects, though the calculations are right
+	1. Copying a Box containing items, copies the items in random order. which results in floating objects, though the calculations are right